Degenerative intervertebral discs (technical)

 - Painful fissures may not be seen on either MRI or CT scan.
 Clinical diagnosis if very important for a chiropractor and physiotherapist.

-- If a tear is observed on MRI or CT scan this does not mean that it is causing neck or back pain or producing symptoms.
+- Not all tears observed on imaging are symptomatic.
 Non-painful discs also contain tears observable on MRI and CT discogram.
-Therefore to assume all tears in disc are painful is incorrect.
+Therefore to assume all tears in discs are painful is incorrect.

 2. Intervertebral disc degeneration

-Intervertebral disc degeneration really just means wear and tear or break down of a disc.
-It can be natural or pathological (caused by a disease).
-As a disc ages and breaks down, one or more of the following will be seen.
+Intervertebral disc degeneration implies wear and tear or break down of a disc.
+It can be natural or pathological.
+As disc ages and becomes degenerative, one or more of the following will be seen.

 - Intervertebral disc desiccation (dehydrated – Black on MRI)

-- Intervertebral disc fibrosis (lots of scar tissue within it)
+- Intervertebral disc fibrosis (scar tissue within it)